Code Review Is the New Bottleneck (And What to Do About It)

 The DORA framework defines lead time for change as the duration from code commit to code running in production.
 This metric explicitly includes review time.
 If your lead time is measured in days rather than hours, chances are good that review queue wait time is a significant contributor.

-According to LinearB’s 2026 benchmarks, AI-generated PRs wait 4.6x longer before a reviewer even picks them up.
+According to LinearB’s 2026 benchmarks — based on analysis of 8.1 million pull requests across 4,800+ organizations — AI-generated PRs wait 4.6x longer before a reviewer even picks them up.
 Once picked up, they’re reviewed 2x faster, but that initial wait time dominates the total cycle time.

 The Numbers That Matter